MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/step-1--create-a-uwp-device-app.md

 A UWP device app is a special kind of UWP app that device manufacturers create to serve as a companion to their internal or peripheral device.
 By using device metadata, device apps can run privileged operations and automatically install when a device is plugged in.
 For more info about UWP device apps, see [Meet UWP device apps](meet-uwp-device-apps.md).

-> [!NOTE]
-> This topic is part of a step-by-step series.
+This topic is part of a step-by-step series.
 See [Build a UWP device app step-by-step](build-a-uwp-device-app-step-by-step.md) for the introduction.

 ## Before you begin